Regularization: A Fix to Overfitting in Machine Learning

 In the case of Overfitting, we can use either of the two methods:

-• Increasing data can bring diversity to the data samples, and the model will learn generalizability.
-But getting more data can sometimes take time and effort.
+• More Data: Increasing data can bring diversity to the data samples, and the model will learn generalizability.
+Sometimes, This is impractical, as data collection and labeling require human resources and additional costs.

-• We can reduce the model complexity as it was learning too much from the dataset.
-Regularization is one such technique that helps reduce the model's complexity, which we will discuss in detail.
+• Reduce model complexity: We can reduce the model complexity as it was learning too much from the dataset.
+Regularization is one technique that helps reduce the model's complexity, which we will discuss in detail.

-What is Appropriate Fitting, and how to detect it?
+What is Appropriate Fitting, and how can we sense it?

 What is appropriate fitting and how to detect it?

-Let's take an example to understand it better.
-Suppose we have been provided the data for the Price of the vehicle vs. the size of the vehicle.
+Suppose we have a machine learning problem statement where we need to build an ML model for predicting the vehicle's price by getting the vehicle's size as input.
 In the figure below, red X represents the given data in a 2D plane.
 A quadratic function can fit the given data appropriately, but we want to fit a higher degree polynomial on this data.

 Fitting 4th order and second order polynomial on the same data samples

-The overall objective of a machine learning algorithm is to reduce the error between predicted and actual values.
-Mathematically we can represent our objective as minimizing the sum of squares of all the prediction errors,and the same can be defined via thecost function as:
+The overall objective of a machine learning algorithm is to reduce the error between predicted and actual values, as we always do in the case of supervised learning.
+Mathematically, we can represent our objective as minimizing the sum of squares of all the prediction errors, and the same can be defined via the cost function as:

 m